evenorog/undo/README.md

 how to undo the changes it applies, and by using the provided data structures it is easy to apply, undo, and redo changes made to a receiver.

+This library provides more or less the same functionality as the [redo] library but is more focused on ease of use instead of performance and control.

 # Contents

 * [Command] provides the base functionality for all commands.